Right to counsel: Russia

 All criminal defendants and suspects in Russia have the right to legal assistance.
 A suspect has the right to a lawyer from the time they are declared a suspect in a criminal case.
 The Russian Code of Criminal Procedure mandates that if a detained person has no lawyer, the detective, investigator, or judge must request the local bar association to appoint an attorney for the suspect.
 The head of the bar association then distributes appointments between its members, who do not have the right to refuse the case assignments.
 The attorney must ask the family of the suspect if they have appointed anyone else, and if not the investigator or judge gives them power of attorney.
 However, the public defender system has been heavily criticized by Russian lawyers for the way it works in practice.
-Investigators often appoint lawyers themselves without waiting for the detained to choose, and prefer to appoint lawyers with whom they have a comfortable working relationship with, so in practice the publicly appointed lawyers will often in fact help the prosecution by not vigorously defending their clients and simply signing the necessary documents and attending the necessary proceedings, and investigators will stop appointing lawyers who inconvenience the prosecution.
+Investigators often appoint lawyers themselves without waiting for the detained to choose, and prefer to appoint lawyers with whom they have a comfortable working relationship, so in practice the publicly appointed lawyers will often in fact help the prosecution by not vigorously defending their clients and simply signing the necessary documents and attending the necessary proceedings, and investigators will stop appointing lawyers who inconvenience the prosecution.
 Defendants may opt for privately retained counsel instead, though some administrative obstacles exist.
 For cases tried by the Federal Security Service or Main Investigative Directorate, there is a closed group of attorneys who represent defendants.